MrTomKimber/datamodels/README.md

 # datamodels

+(name under review!)

+## Multiple Features Including:
+*   Serializer pattern for transcribing tabular data into well-formed rdf models
+    i.
+Each pre-built model can have multiple "serializations" used to transcribe tabular data into rdf-model form
+*   Discourse model for handling differing views and perspectives and contradictions between them
+*   Pre-built graph model for datamodels - Entity Relationship Models
+*   Pre-built graph model for architectural diagrams (not yet built!)
+*   Pre-built graph model for ingesting interface reports (evidential backing to arch diagrams)
+*   Functions for producing layout and use-case appropriate visualisations
+    i.
+Difference layout: Given two models, visually show old, constant, and new objects after performing a diff. ii.
+Timeline sequence: Given a sequence of models, generate a series of difference layouts showing transitions over time. iii.
+ERD model layout - for presenting Entity Relationship Diagrams from data iv.
+Arch model layout - for presenting Arch Model Diagrams from data

+## Quick Setup

+### Fuseki dependency
+Download and install fuseki-jena from here: https://jena.apache.org/download/ Start fuseki with `fuseki-server` command in main fuseki install directory If not already present, create a fuseki datasource called `modelg` from the fuseki front-end. htto://localhost:3030

 ## An ontology and associated code for working with data models.

 The requirement behind datamodels is to be able to easily and rapidly ingest a collection of datamodels from a range of sources and authoring tools into a single location.